-Editor’s Note: This section describes a.key issue that the oneM2M system does not provide.

 8.x.1 Key Issue

 The basic concept of the use case introduced in Clause 7.7 is to use Machine Learning in a situation where continuous IoT device calibration is required.
 In order to support this use case, the IoT platform is required to perform machine learning to generate a calibration value for an IoT device using data collected for a certain period from reference devices.
 The IoT platform then uses the output from Machine Learning to calibrate the target IoT device.
 (Optionally, the target device can download the output calibration value into its local memory and do calibration in the device) As the IoT device requires calibration regularly or when its measurement deviates from the standard value, the IoT platform can continuously perform Machine Learning for calibration.

 Currently, the oneM2M platform does not provide any features supporting AI/ML and calibrating deviated measurement data.
 If the oneM2M platform support such sensor calibration features, various IoT service players which require accurate measurement can easily provide high performance and quality service.

 8.x.2 Possible Solution